Frosted Gingerbread Christmas Tree Cookies

 - The cookies are soft, sweet, and delicious, with the warm spices of cinnamon, nutmeg, and ginger.

-- I am using an electric mixer (hand mixer) but a large bowl with a whisk and spatula works just find too.
+- I am using an electric mixer (hand mixer), but a large bowl with a whisk and spatula works just fine too.

-- And most of the ingredients are pantry staples plus molasses, which you can use in so many other cookies such as molasses cookies, gingerbread bars, gingerbread sugar cookies.
+- And most of the ingredients are pantry staples plus molasses, which you can use in so many other cookies, such as molasses cookies, gingerbread bars, and gingerbread sugar cookies.

-- Today, I am using a gingerbread recipe but you can also try other cookie recipes such as shortbread cookie dough, sugar cookie dough, chocolate sugar cookies.
+- Today, I am using a gingerbread recipe, but you can also try other cookie recipes, such as shortbread cookie dough, sugar cookie dough, and chocolate sugar cookies.
 I like to use my vanilla sugar cookies with almond extract and rose extract.

 Ingredients and substitutions